apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/TimelineServiceV2.md

 #### Response Codes

-1. If successful, a HTTP 200 (OK) response is returned.
+1. If successful, an HTTP 200 (OK) response is returned.
 1. If any problem occurs in parsing request, HTTP 400 (Bad Request) is returned.
 1. For non-recoverable errors while retrieving data, HTTP 500 (Internal Server Error) is returned.